Retirement planning tips

-A good starting point is to understand the truth about money and spend money in line with your values rather than just on 'shiny' things that are high on short term pleasure but low on long term fulfillment.
+A good starting point is to understand the truth about money and spend money in line with your values rather than on ‘shiny’ things; those that are high on short-term pleasure, but low on long-term fulfilment.

 - Start early in your preparation.
 You might not intend to stop working for another ten years or so but taking the first steps early on gives enough time to make the necessary arrangements.

-- This would include making sure you understand how much you currently have and how much is enough so that you aren't facing any nasty surprises when you do decide it is time to call time on your career.
-With that in mind, this retirement planning guide is written specifically for people in their fifties.
+- This would include making sure you understand how much you currently have and how much is enough.
+That way, you aren’t facing any nasty surprises when you do decide it’s time to retire.

 - For couples, this also means talking to each other so that you have a shared view of retirement.

 - Take an appropriate degree of investment risk.
-As you approach retirement the effects of a stock market crash on your wealth are harder to recover from which may lead to less money in retirement or more time working (or both).
+As you approach retirement, the effects of a stock market crash on your wealth are harder to recover from.
+This may lead to less money in retirement or more time working (or both).

-- In terms of what not to do, I cover some common retirement planning mistakes on this page.
+In terms of what not to do, we cover some common retirement planning mistakes on this page.